Agent Skills: Git & Collaboration

 Description

-"Universal standards for version control, branching, and team collaboration.
-Use when writing commits, creating branches, merging, or opening pull requests. (triggers: commit, branch, merge, pull-request, git)"
+Enforce version control best practices for commits, branching, pull requests, and repository security.
+Use when writing commits, creating branches, merging, or opening pull requests.

 Git & Collaboration